An honest side-by-side look at ContractParser and Airparser — where each one is stronger, and which to pick based on what you actually need.

 The biggest practical difference is the pricing model.

 Subscriptions work when volume is steady.
-500 pages every month like clockwork and Airparser's Growth plan lands around $0.10/page — competitive with our Standard rate.
+500 pages every month like clockwork and Airparser's Growth plan lands around $0.10/page — competitive with our Quick rate.

 Pay-per-page works when volume is uneven or project-based.
 One backlog of 300 contracts before a board meeting, then nothing for three months, makes a monthly subscription (and evaporating credits) worse than paying for exactly what you process.